upbound/up/docs/commands.md

       connect to the specified control plane.
 This kubeconfig file will be configured to use the current cluster as the control plane.

-## Configurations
+## Configuration
 Format: `up configuration <cmd> ...` Alias: `up cfg <cmd> ...`

-Commands in the **Configuratione** group are used to manage and interact with configurations.
+Commands in the **Configuration** group are used to manage and interact with control plane configurations.
+A control plane configuration is a Crossplane Configuration that satisfies the [xpkg specification] and stores its package contents in a GitHub repository that the control plane is aware of.

 - `create <configuration name>`
     - Flags:
         - `--template-id = STRING`: (Required) Name of the configuration template to use.
         - `--context = STRING`: (Required) Name of the GitHub account or org to use.
-The configuration tempalte will be forked into this Github org.
+The configuration template will be clonde into this Github org.
     - Behavior: Creates a new configuration.
 If you have not previously authorized or installed the Upbound GitHub app, your web browser will be opened to do so.
 - `list`